-- 1. Minor Emergency (ex: cuts, bruises, bumps, illnesses, broken bones, etc.) - a.
-Staff trained in first aid will take appropriate steps in tending to the injury.
+- 1. Minor Emergency: (ex: cuts, bruises, bumps, illnesses, broken bones, etc.) - a.
+Staff trained in first aid will take appropriate steps in caring for the injury.
 YMCA will notify all non-urgent injuries to the parent upon pick up. - b.
 Non-porous gloves are always used when blood or wound drainage is present. - c.
-YMCA staff will recommend to parent to follow-up with doctor visit. - d.
-All minor emergencies will be recorded on a ouch report and reported to the parent .
+YMCA staff will recommend the parent to follow-up with doctor visit. - d.
+All minor emergencies will be recorded on an ouch report and reported to the parent.
 All completed ouch reports will be kept in the onsite child files. - 2.
-Life-threatening Emergency (ex: loss of breathing, consciousness, excessive bleeding, etc.) - a.
+Life- threatening Emergency: (ex: loss of breathing, consciousness, excessive bleeding, etc.) - a.
 One person will take charge and assign someone to call 911 and take the other children away from the incident.
-The YMCA staff in charge will stay with injured/ill child including transport to a hospital until parent arrives. - b.
+The YMCA staff in charge will stay with an injured/ill child including transport to a hospital until the parent arrives. - b.
 The other YMCA Staff will contact a Program Supervisor for replacement staff as soon as possible and the Program Supervisor or other administrative staff will notify parents. - c.
 The YMCA Staff will administer appropriate first aid and WILL NOT MOVE the victim (unless location jeopardizes the safety of the victim). - d.
 If transporting the child to a local hospital, the child's forms must accompany the child.
 Child can only be transported via ambulance only. - e.
-YMCA staff are required to fully complete the DCYF Incident Report, with parent signature, for all major emergencies and turn in to Program Supervisor by 12:00 pm the following day.
-A copy of completed form will be given to parent and filed on site.
-Serious injury or hospitalization will be reported to the DCYF Licensor and Child Protective Services.
+YMCA staff are required to fully complete the DCYF Incident Report, with parent signature, for all major emergencies and turn into Program Supervisor by 12:00 pm the following day.
+A copy of the completed form will be given to parent and filed on site.
+Serious injury or hospitalization will be reported to the DCYF Licensor and Child Protective Services. - 3.
+Emergency Procedures If Parents Cannot Be Contacted: - a.
 Emergency will be assessed as Minor or Life threatening and proceed as stated above.

 Emergency phone numbers from child's Medical Forms will be contacted.
 Continue to try to contact parents.
 YMCA staff can do this.